carlad/Entropy-Wordpress-Theme/readme.md

 ## Licensing

 This resource is licensed under a [BY-SA Creative Commons License](http://creativecommons.org/licenses/by-sa/3.0/).
-You have the freedom to copy, adapt, and transmit this resource in any matter you see fit.
+You have the freedom to copy, adapt, and transmit this resource in any manner you see fit.

 ## Author